anaef/nginx-lws/doc/RequestProcessing.md

 > [!CAUTION]
 > Developers must be careful not to leak information among requests, such as through the global
 > environment or the Lua registry.
 Any request-specific state should be constrained to the request
 > environment and local variables.
+Moreover, the behavior of accessing request-bound values after
+> the request has been finalized is undefined.

 Lua states read the Lua chunks from the file system only once.
 The resulting functions are then cached.
 This is a performance optimization.